FreeFem/FreeFem-doc/source/tutorials/equationsClassification.rst

 If it is the equation of an ellipse (ellipsoid if :math:`d \geq 2`), the PDE is said to be *elliptic*; if it is the equation of a parabola or a hyperbola, the PDE is said to be *parabolic* or *hyperbolic*.

-If :math:`A \equiv 0`, the degree is no longer 2 but 1, and for reasons that will appear more clearly later, the PDE is still said to be hyperbolic.
+If :math:`B \equiv 0`, the degree is no longer 2 but 1, and for reasons that will appear more clearly later, the PDE is still said to be hyperbolic.

 These concepts can be generalized to systems, by studying whether or not the polynomial system :math:`P(z)` associated with the PDE system has branches at infinity (ellipsoids have no branches at infinity, paraboloids have one, and hyperboloids have several).

 If the PDE is not linear, it is said to be *non-linear*.
-Those are said to be locally elliptic, parabolic, or hyperbolic according to the type of the linearized equation.
+These are said to be locally elliptic, parabolic, or hyperbolic according to the type of the linearized equation.

 For example, for the non-linear equation